 The SPLC, a Washington, D.C.-based advocate for First Amendment rights and open government in colleges and schools, unanimously elected Chicago journalism teacher Logan Aimone and Washington, D.C., litigation attorney Joe Esposito to serve on the Center’s 15-member board effective Jan.
 1.

-Aimone and Esposito succeed longtime board members Mary Stapp, a Washington, D.C. journalism teacher and Kevin Corcoran, an executive with Indianapolis-based Lumina Foundation, whose terms expired Dec.
+Aimone and Esposito succeed longtime board members Mary Stapp, a Washington, D.C. journalism teacher and Kevin Corcoran, of Indianapolis-based Lumina Foundation, whose terms expired Dec.
 31.

-Since 1974, the Student Press Law Center has been devoted to educating high school and college journalists about their rights and responsibilities in gathering information and sharing ideas, and advocating for the rights of students to freely cover issues of social and political importance.
+Since 1974, the Student Press Law Center has been devoted to educating high school and college journalists about the rights and responsibilities embodied in the First Amendment, and supporting the student news media in covering important issues free from censorship.
 The SPLC is a donor-supported IRS 501(c)(3) nonprofit, providing free legal and educational resources online at www.splc.org.